Vehicle Assembly Building: Exterior

-The most extensive exterior damage occurred during the storm season of 2004, when Hurricane Frances blew off 850 14 × 6 ft aluminum panels from the building, resulting in about 40000 sqft of new openings in the sides.
+The most extensive exterior damage occurred during the storm season of 2004, when Hurricane Frances blew off 850 14 × 6 ft aluminum panels from the building, resulting in about 40000 ft2 of new openings in the sides.
 Twenty-five additional panels were blown off the east side by the winds from Hurricane Jeanne just three weeks later.
 Earlier in the season, Hurricane Charley caused significant but less serious damage, estimated to cost $700,000 to repair.
 Damage caused by these hurricanes was still visible in 2007.
 Some of these panels are "punch-outs", designed to detach from the VAB when a large pressure differential is created on the outside vs. the inside.
 This allows for equalization, and helps protect the structural integrity of the building during rapid changes in pressure such as in tropical cyclones.

 The building has been used as a backdrop in several Hollywood movies including Marooned, SpaceCamp, Apollo 13, Contact, and others.